Top 2 Ways to Use Google Cloud Storage

-If you are a personal user and want an easier way with more advanced features, you could consider using CBackupper and here are some reasons why I say so.
+If you are a personal user and want an easier way with more advanced features, you could consider using CBackup, and here are some reasons why I say so.

-It can free you from manually backup via daily, weekly, monthly backup.
+It can free you from manual backup via daily, weekly, and monthly backups.

 It allows you to backup data during off-peak hours via specific time backup.

-It helps you backup files with certain file extension by file filter.
+It helps you backup files with certain file extensions by file filter.

 It can make full use of the free space in cloud disks and help you get unlimited cloud storage.
-You only need to connect enough cloud disks to CBackupper.
+You only need to connect enough cloud disks to CBackup.

-2. Navigate to the Clouds tab, click "Add Clouds" at the bottom of My Clouds, select "Google Drive" and click "OK" to continue, then modify display name and allocate space for backup, tick the checkbox before "Note" and click "OK" to add this drive.
+2. Navigate to the My Storage tab, click "Add Cloud", and select "Google Drive" to click "Add" to continue, then grant authority to CBackup to access Google Drive files. then modify the cloud name and storage path for backup, tick the checkbox before "Note" and click "OK" to add Google Drive.